English Species Reintroduction Taskforce - Part 2

 We have a once-in-a-lifetime opportunity to restore the UK’s nature for people, wildlife and climate adaptation.
 But NE seems to think that centralised control is a better option than working through the community of practice that has formed in the absence of leadership on this topic.

-NE and Andy Clements both suggested that all translocations should be licenced.
+NE and Andy Clements both suggested that all translocations should be licensed.
 But, given the above institutional culture and bureaucracy it is easy to see how we could end up with NE becoming a blocker to good schemes, whilst ESRT provides advice to politicians who don’t listen or act on it.

 It has taken 20 years to get to the point where – apparently – according to Tony Juniper we are awaiting a final ministerial approval on a mechanism for wild releases of beavers.
 We cannot wait another 20 years for other keystone species.
 If we do then nature recovery and ecosystems adapting to climate change and benefiting society will be seen as more past “blah blah”.